First published in Philstar.com on October 25, 2021

 Throughout the lockdown period, Dualtech supported its stranded students.
 Those living in the vicinity of the school were given meals.
 Relief packs were delivered to those living farther away.
 The rest were given cash assistance.
 This humanitarian operation cost the school some P9 million, sourced from individual and corporate donors.

 “Alumni donated as much as P1 million for this cause,” Dualtech President Arnolfo S. Morfe noted.
-Some 600 graduates wanted to be a “kuya” (older brother) for the stranded Dualtech students who came from areas like Agusan del Sur, Bataan, the Bicol provinces, Bohol and Basilan.
+Some 600 graduates wanted to be “kuya" to the stranded Dualtech students who came from areas like Agusan del Sur, Bataan, the Bicol provinces, Bohol and Basilan.

 Reynaldo Mendoza was among those “kuyas”.
 He now works in a food processing company in South Korea.
 “I saw the social media post of Dualtech alumni seeking help for the students who were still on the way to shaping their future,” he explained.
 “My message to the scholars now is that they are in the right place to have a good future, and of course they will always have Dualtech alumni by their side.”